Eligibility

 • be a resident of Nova Scotia

-• have an active student loan application
+• have a current student loan application and $1 of assessed financial need

 If you're eligible, you can apply for grants.